Finance Design Practice

 Private Banking UX: My Domain Research

 Honest disclosure: I have no prior private banking experience.
 The content below represents my own research into the domain — not firsthand work.
-I am applying for this role with the intent to learn from the ground up, and I want to be transparent about that from the start.
+I want to be transparent about that while demonstrating that I've done the work to understand where my production experience directly maps to private banking constraints.

-That said, I've tried to understand what makes private banking UX distinct from what I've built — so I can be a useful contributor from day one rather than month six.
+The goal of this section: show that I understand what makes private banking UX distinct from what I've built — so the relevant capabilities transfer on day one, not month six.

 🏦 Relationship Managers